 EMOTIV offers a number of neuroscience products for academic neuroscience research, consumer research, cognitive performance, neuromarketing and brain-controlled technology applications.
 EMOTIV’s neuroscience solutions include neuroscience software, BCI software and EEG hardware technology.

-EmotivPro is a neuroscience software solution for neuroscience research and education, enabling users to analyze EEG data, display the EEG recordings in real-time and mark events.
+EmotivPro is a neuroscience software solution for research and education, enabling users to analyze EEG data, display the EEG recordings in real-time and mark events.
 The EmotivBCI is a brain-computer interface software that can be used to directly implement a BCI within a computer.
-EMOTIV’s additional neuroscience tools include brain visualization software BrainViz and brain performance tracking software MyEmotiv.
+EMOTIV’s additional neuroscience tools include brain visualization software BrainViz.

-EMOTIV’s neuroscience products for brain measuring technology are considered the most cost-effective and credible mobile and wireless EEG headsets on the market.
-For neuroscience research and commercial use, the award-winning EMOTIV EPOC+ headset provides professional-grade brain data.
-The EMOTIV EPOC FLEX cap offers high density coverage and moveable electroencephalogram sensors optimal for neuroscience research.
+EMOTIV’s neuroscience products for brain measuring technology are considered the most cost-effective and credible mobile and wireless EEG Brainwear® devices on the market.
+For neuroscience research and commercial use, the award-winning EMOTIV EPOC+ headset and the 10-year anniversary edition EPOC X provides professional-grade brain data.
+The EMOTIV EPOC FLEX cap offers high-density coverage and moveable electroencephalogram sensors optimal for neuroscience research.

 And get access to our exclusive email discounts and product announcements

 Please check back soon.